Our Walking Tour of San Francisco with a Baby (with Itinerary!)

 Sea Lions at Pier 39

-If you’re hungry or thirsty, check out one of Pier 39 restaurants.
+If you’re hungry or thirsty, check out one of Pier 39’s restaurants.
 While most of these are commercial franchises and not a local, authentic restaurant, they are baby-friendly.
 There are restaurants such as Bubba Gump Shrimp Company, Hard Rock Cafe, and Boudin Bakery (San Francisco Sourdough bowls with chowder are a gluten-filled delicacy).

 I was impressed by the stunning view of the Golden Gate Bridge from Bubba Gump Shrimp Company at Pier 39.
 However, the food is pedestrian.
 Our little kids enjoy the food, as well.

 Had a few beverages at Pier 39?
 Take a pit stop.
 Public toilets along the pier are part of the city’s Pit Stop Program.
-The city developed these facilities due to a concern about the lack of restroom downtown.
+The city developed these facilities due to a concern about the lack of restrooms downtown.
 The toilets are self-cleaning and accessible to those with disabilities.
 They also provide clean and safe toilets, sinks, and needle receptacles.

-Ghiradelli Square- Chocolate Marketplace
+Ghirardelli Square- Chocolate Marketplace

-Ghiradelli square features delicious and expensive ice cream sundaes.
-Be sure to pick up some delightful Ghiradelli squares to take home.
-Drink some ice water, but don’t indulge in too much sugar.
-You will need to rest and hydrate before clamoring uphill to visit Lombard Street. Â
+Ghirardelli Square offers delicious, expensive ice cream sundaes.
+Be sure to pick up some delightful Ghirardelli squares to take home.
+Drink some ice water, but don’t overdo the sugar.
+You will need to rest and hydrate before you climb up Lombard Street.

 Lombard Street